1. World problems

 Incidence

 Plant extinction is a growing global crisis, with the 2020 State of the World’s Plants and Fungi report estimating that two in five plant species are at risk of extinction.
-Habitat loss, climate change, invasive species, and overexploitation have accelerated the disappearance of unique flora, threatening biodiversity and ecosystem stability on every continent.
+Human-driven habitat loss, climate change, and invasive species have accelerated the disappearance of unique flora, threatening biodiversity and ecosystem stability on every continent.
+The loss of plant species undermines food security, medicine, and livelihoods worldwide.

 In 2021, the Chile sandalwood (Santalum fernandezianum), once native to the Juan Fernández Islands, was officially declared extinct by the IUCN.
-The last known specimen died in the wild, highlighting the irreversible loss of species due to deforestation and unsustainable harvesting practices.
+Overharvesting and habitat destruction led to its disappearance, highlighting the vulnerability of island endemics.

 This information has been generated by artificial intelligence.